-KEY RP THEME SUBSECTOR DESCRIPTION Program Software and Programming Languages A program is a set of instructions that help a machine or computer to function automatically and software is a set of programs combined to execute a specific task.
-Users can choose specific programming languages and software; they are now ubiquitous and extremely important elements in almost any technology-based system.
-This subsector covers guidelines of commonly accepted processes and supporting tools for the engineering of software products or systems.
-Quantum Technologies Quantum information technology leverages the principles of quantum mechanics to process, store, and transmit information.
-It encompasses several subfields, such as quantum computing, quantum key distribution, quantum cryptography, and quantum communication, all of which have significant potential for solving some of the most challenging problems in science and technology.
-SOCIETAL CHALLENGES E-Health, Healthy Living and Aging E-Health refers to the combined use of electronic communication and information technology in the health sector to enable better health and healthcare.
+KEY RP THEME SUBSECTOR DESCRIPTION SOCIETAL CHALLENGES E-Health, Healthy Living and Aging E-Health refers to the combined use of electronic communication and information technology in the health sector to enable better health and healthcare.
 It comprises technologies and guidelines in the field of health informatics, to facilitate capture, interchange, and use of health-related data, information, and knowledge, to support and enable all aspects of an overall healthcare system.
-Similarly, new technologies can be used to support the healthy mode of living (e.g. personal health monitoring applications) and/or improve the living conditions of the elderly and people with disabilities.
+Similarly, new technologies can be used to support the healthy mode of living (e.g.: personal health monitoring applications) and/or improve the living conditions of the elderly and people with disabilities.
 Education, Digital Skills, and Digital Learning This subsector includes accepted methods and guidelines in the field of information technologies for learning, education, and training to support individuals, groups, or organizations, and to enable interoperability and reusability of resources and tools as well as to define a common language for professional digital and ICT competences, skills and knowledge applied across domains.
-Fintech Fintech, or Financial Technologies, are essentially ICT techniques as applied to the world of finance.
+INNOVATION FOR THE DIGITAL SINGLE MARKET Fintech Fintech, or Financial Technologies, are essentially ICT techniques as applied to the world of finance.
 It is currently a topic at the top of the agenda in Luxembourg since Fintech are foreseen to rethink the traditional financial sector by exploiting the potential of new technologies.
-INNOVATION AND THE DIGITAL SINGLE MARKET Blockchain and Distributed Ledger Technologies A blockchain is a distributed and shared digital ledger that records all transactions that take place in a nearly-immutable, trust-spreading way.
+Blockchain and Distributed Ledger Technologies A blockchain is a distributed and shared digital ledger that records all transactions that take place in a nearly-immutable, trust-spreading way.
 The ledger is decentralized in the sense that the database is replicated across many participants/nodes in the network, who collaborate via a consensus mechanism to create, make evolve and to keep track of records.
 Blockchains, and more generally distributed ledger technologies, are being considered nowadays to provide decentralized trust in many different fields, such as digital currencies, supply chains, and others.
+SUSTAINABLE GROWTH Smart Grids and Smart Metering, Efficient Energy Use ICT is increasingly used in the energy domain in order to automate and optimize the production and distribution of energy, allowing on one hand to better synchronize the demand and supply between consumers and producers and on the other hand to improve the stability and availability of energy.
+The primary objective of this subsector is to manage energy production and distribution efficiently.
+It notably covers the design and operation of smart meters and smart grids.
+ICT Environmental Impact: Green ICT It is a recognized fact that "ICT is currently one of the fastest growing greenhouse gas-emitting and energy management sectors".
+Green ICT focuses on the ability to reduce the environmental impact of IT (hardware and software) throughout its life cycle, for instance addressing waste associated with the use of hardware and software and energy consumption.
+It also involves the development and use of information systems that reduce the environmental impact (e.g.: energy savings) of products and services that require IT.